akka/akka/akka-docs/cluster/new.rst

 During each of these runs the node initiates gossip exchange according to following rules:

-1. Gossip to random live node (if any)
+1. Gossip to random live membership node (if any).
-2. Gossip to random unreachable node with certain probability depending on number of unreachable and live nodes
+2. Gossip to random unreachable node with certain probability depending on number of unreachable and live nodes (if any).
-3. If the node gossiped to at (1) was not a ``seed`` node, or the number of live nodes is less than number of seeds, gossip to random ``seed`` with certain probability depending on number of unreachable, seed and live nodes.
+3. If the node gossiped to at (1) was not a ``seed`` node, or the number of live nodes is less than number of seeds, then gossip to random ``seed`` node with a certain probability depending on number of unreachable, seed and live nodes.

+All gossip is done over standard TCP and do not require multicast.

 TODO: More details about our version of push-pull-gossip.